flightstats/hub/README.md

 ## insert content into channel

 To insert data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported).
-The `Content-Encoding` and `Content-Language` headers are optional.
-The maximum payload size is 10 MB, and status 413 is returned if exceeded.
+The `Content-Encoding` header is optional:

 ```
 POST http://hub/channel/stumptown
 Content-type: text/plain
-Content-Language: en
 Content-Encoding: gzip
 Accept: application/json
 ___body_contains_arbitrary_content